 3 months ago, I started my 90 day problem-solving challenge.
 The goal was to improve my programming as well as problem-solving skills by solving numerous challenges with increasing difficulty.

-I never I would have so much fun and suffer at the same time.
+I never thought I would have so much fun and suffer at the same time.
 It's been a blast.
 Let me share with you what I did and how I did it!

 I used the Codingame platform to dive into different algorithmic challenges.
 As a programming language I chose Python.